|Router Security||Self-Updating Firmware||

 NOTE: The information below was provided by someone who works for Linksys in February 2017.
 See also How to automatically update the firmware of the Linksys Smart Wi-Fi Routers.

 According to Linksys, all of their "Smart-Wifi" branded routers can self-update.
 These devices usually have model numbers starting with EA or WRT.
-The information below applies to these routers and not to their Velop mesh router system.
+The information below applies to these routers and not to their Velop mesh router system, which can also self-update.

 An "audit log" of sorts can be found on the manual firmware download page for each SKU under "release notes".
 The release notes contain a timestamp of the release, the firmware version, and some patch notes.
 See sample.